-Subsequent to an initial trial in 2012/13, NHS Lothian have awarded Road Services a contract to continue providing a winter service to all NHS facilities within Midlothian.NHS facilities will be covered under the Priority hierarchy as set out in section 2.
+Subsequent to an initial trial in 2012/13, NHS Lothian have awarded Road Services a contract to continue this service to all NHS facilities within Midlothian on a shared services basis.

-3.7 Ensuring Equalities
+3.8 Ensuring Equalities

-The Service Level Agreement and consultation in previous winters has identified those persons at greatest risk within our communities along with an appropriate response.
+The Service Level Agreement and consultation in previous winters has identified those persons at greatest risk within Midlothian's communities along with an appropriate response.

-3.8 Supporting Sustainable Development
+3.9 Supporting Sustainable Development

-There is a potential issue relating to the financial sustainability of delivering the current Winter Service Policy Operational Plan and Service Level Agreement and Council are asked to consider the level of response that is sustainable.
+There is a potential issue relating to the financial sustainability of delivering the current Winter Service Policy Operational Plan and Service Level Agreement.

-3.9 IT Issues
+3.10 IT Issues